openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func removeLast() : ?T
 ```

-Function: Removes the last element from the linked list and returns its value.
+Function: Removes the last element of the linked list and returns its value.

 Return Value:

-- ?T - The value of the removed element, or `None` if the list is empty.
+- ?T - The value of the removed element, returns None if the list is empty.

 ### func addFirst(T)